dirv/svelte-component-double/README.md

 ## List of matchers

-The `expectSpy(component)` function has the following matchers available.
+The `expect(component)` function has the following matchers available.

 `toBeRendered()` - passes if there was at least one instance of the component instantiated in the current document.
 `toBeRenderedIn(container)` - same but with a specific DOM container instead of `document.body`.